reflectoring/reflectoring.github.io/content/blog/2022/2022-10-04-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 ## Why should we Perform Beta Tests in Production?

-We discuss testing in production a lot.
+- We discuss testing in production a lot.
 Testing in production does not imply releasing code without tests and crossing one's fingers.
 Instead, it refers to the capacity to test actual features with real data in a real environment using real people.

   Because they have given their QA and UAT teams the freedom to test features in a genuine production environment before making them available to the rest of their user base, some of our most productive users can deploy directly to production multiple times per day.
-There is no impact on other users and no need to perform a complete rollback when QA or UAT tester finds a bug.
+There is no impact on other users and no need to perform a complete rollback when a QA or UAT tester finds a bug.

   The real strength of feature flags lies in this.
 No matter how many times you test your software using automation, you will never be able to detect every fault.
 But the confidence to be able to continue delivering features to consumers securely and quickly comes from being able to turn a feature off when you discover an issue in production in real-time.

   Some of the important advantages of performing beta tests are:

-- Even before the product is released, it provides quick input on the product, which helps to raise its quality and increase consumer satisfaction.
+  - Even before the product is released, it provides quick feedback on the product, which helps to raise its quality and increase consumer satisfaction.
   - The application can be tested for dependability, usability, and robustness, and testers can provide feedback and suggestions to developers to help them make improvements that will better fulfill consumer needs.
-- Based on recommendations made by the testers, who are the actual users, it assists various organizational teams in making judgments about a product that is well-informed.
+  - Based on recommendations made by the testers, who are the actual users, it assists various organizational teams in making judgments about a product that are well-informed.
-- Since the product is tested by actual users in a production environment, it provides accurate insight into what customers like and dislike about it.
+  - Since the product is tested by actual users in a production environment, it provides an accurate insight into what customers like and dislike about it.
   - It helps to address software bugs that might not have been addressed or missed during any testing cycles.
-- It reduces the probability of a product failing because it has previously been tested before going to production.
+  - It reduces the probability of a product failing because it has previously been tested before going into production.

 ## How to Control the Lifeline of a Feature

 One must be careful not to break any current tests while introducing a new experiment behind the feature flag.
 What I believe a feature lifetime should be is as follows:

 - **Experimental:** To enable the new behavior, a new feature flag should be created.
-The functionality can purely be opt-in at first because the developer is testing the behavior.
+The functionality can be purely opt-in at first because the developer is testing the behavior.
 The current default behavior can still be experienced by all current users.
 - **Prototype:** The new feature can now be used if it appears to be successful.
 The team can prepare to release it.
 The feature can be activated and the new feature flow can be tested using a few end-to-end tests that employ the LaunchDarkly implementation.
-The old behavior can still be visible in all running tests because that is the default behavior.
+The old behavior can still be seen in all running tests because that is the default behavior.
 - **Alternate Approach:** At this point, the new functionality is being more widely used, and the previous behavior will eventually be eliminated.
 We can now change the current tests to explicitly allow the old behavior.
 As a result, some tests opt-in and test the new feature, while other tests do the opposite.
-- **Kill Switch:** The majority of users if not all have the feature switched on by default.
+- **Kill Switch:** The majority of users, if not all, have the feature switched on by default.
 The tests created while the functionality was being developed now work without opt-in.
 The outdated tests are still active and use the outdated behavior.
 - **Feature Removal:** Both the previous behavior and all previous testing can be disabled.
 The feature flag would now consistently denote the altered behavior.

 ## Brief Introduction to LaunchDarkly and its Features